 Is There a Shortage of HVAC Technicians?

 There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
-Many younger people also pursue college degrees rather than a licensed trade like HVAC.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?